TurkeyMcMac/avr_threads/README.md

 mechanism can be used to implement preemptive multitasking (no explicit context switches needed) for the AVR.
 There is an overall speed penalty due to context switching because AVR microcontrollers do not have multiple cores.
-I do not see a practical use for this, but I think it's interesting.
+I do not see a practical use for this library, but I think it's interesting.

 ## Platform support